simoncriado/Hotel-Miranda-Dashboard/README.md

 ## Tech used

+React, React Router, Redux, TypeScript (all TS is added on the TypeScript branch of this project), Styled Components.
-React, React Router, Redux, Styled Components (will be completed as the project is still under construction!)
+I will be completing this section as the project is still under construction!

 ## You can visit the website by clicking the link below